 Safe Space Ally Training

-The university prohibits discrimination on the basis of sexual orientation; however, intolerance, insensitivity, and harassment still exist at Kent State as they do in society at large.
+The university prohibits discrimination on the basis of sexual orientation and gender; however, intolerance, insensitivity, and harassment still exist at Kent State as they do in society at large.

-The Safe Space Ally Training program is facilitated by trained presenters who are well versed in issues affecting the LGBTQ community.
+The Safe Space Ally Training is facilitated by trained presenters who are well versed in issues affecting the LGBTQ community.
 All presenters have gone through Safe Space Ally Training previously and are prepared to answer your questions and lead you through the training.
-If you would like to know more about our presenters please check out the link above to see the presenter biographies.
+At least one of your presenters will be a full-time staff member of the LGBTQ+ Center.

 Click on the Ally Connection page to see the list of individuals whom have completed Safe Space Ally Training and wanted to be listed on the site as a KSU Ally.